HCLTech-SSW/swift-deployment-saltstack/README.md

 ### After execution of the above command, the following additional command required to be executed on Salt-Master Machine1:
 <pre>
-a) 	Change to swift_mitaka directory
+a) 	Change to swift_mitaka directory.

 	cd /swift_mitaka

-b) 	Change the ownership of ring_distribution.sh file
+b) 	Change the ownership of ring_distribution.sh file.

 	chmod a+x ring_distribution.sh

-c)	Execute the ring_distribution.sh file by passing the first argument as name of Salt-Minion for controller node (i.e. 		controller.mitaka), second argument as name of Salt-Minion for objectstorage node1 (i.e. objectstorage1.mitaka), third 		argument as name of Salt-Minion for objectstorage node2 (i.e. objectstorage2.mitaka) and fourth argument as name of 		Salt-Minion for objectstorage node3 (i.e. objectstorage3.mitaka).
+c)	Execute the ring_distribution.sh file by passing the first argument as name of Salt-Minion for controller node
+	(i.e. controller.mitaka), second argument as name of Salt-Minion for objectstorage node1 (i.e. objectstorage1.mitaka), third		argument as name of Salt-Minion for objectstorage node2 (i.e. objectstorage2.mitaka) and fourth argument as name of Salt-Minion 	for objectstorage node3 (i.e. objectstorage3.mitaka).

 	./ring_distribution.sh [controller.mitaka] [objectstorage1.mitaka] [objectstorage2.mitaka] [objectstorage3.mitaka]
 </pre>